VYRION-Ai/yolo_to_matlab_dataset/README.md

 Load Labels for Each Class:
 After running the conversion script for each class, load the generated ground truth labels from the MATLAB workspace into the Image Labeler app.

-Repeat for Additional Classes:
-If your dataset contains more than two classes, simply repeat steps 4 and 5 for each additional class With these steps, you'll be able to efficiently convert your YOLO dataset into a format compatible with the Image Labeler app in MATLAB.
+With these steps, you'll be able to efficiently convert your YOLO dataset into a format compatible with the Image Labeler app in MATLAB.
 Enjoy annotating and working with your custom dataset for various computer vision tasks!